How to Find Cheap Flights That Are Worth Booking

 There’s a lot of recycled advice about the “best day” to book flights.
 Most of it is oversimplified.
 There is no magic Tuesday rule that works across every route.

 What matters more is the booking window and the season.
-Domestic flights often price best a few weeks to a few months out.
-International trips usually need a longer runway, especially for peak summer, holiday travel, and school breaks.
+Domestic flights often price out best a few weeks to a few months in advance.
+International trips usually require a longer runway, especially during peak summer, holiday, and school break travel.
 If you wait too long for those, fares tend to get ugly fast.

 For off-season or shoulder-season trips, last-minute deals do happen, but they’re not something I’d build a whole travel plan around unless you truly have flexibility.
 The best prices usually go to people who are prepared, not to people who are gambling.